cea-hpc/modules/doc/source/module.rst

  The location of the main Modules package file directory containing module command initialization scripts, the executable program :file:`modulecmd.tcl`, and a directory containing a collection of main *modulefiles*.

-.. envvar:: <VAR>_modshare

- Reference counter variable for path-like variable :envvar:`<VAR>`.
-A colon separated list containing pairs of elements.
-A pair is formed by a path element followed its usage counter which represents the number of times this path has been enabled in variable :envvar:`<VAR>`.
-A colon separates the two parts of the pair.

- .. only:: html

-    .. versionadded:: 4.0

 FILES